 Why Consider a 1-Year Master’s Online?

 There are a variety of advantages to one-year online master’s programs, from flexibility and increased earning potential, to saving time and money.
 For many, a one-year program that is also online provides the quickest and easiest way to career advancement.
-When compared to longer or in-person programs, though, there are some disadvantages such as increased intensity and tighter timelines.
-Considering the pros and cons of a one-year online master’s program can help you know if it’s the right approach for you or if a two-year program and/or in-person program better suits your needs.
+When compared to longer or in-person programs, though, there are some disadvantages to an accelerated program, such as increased intensity and tighter timelines.
+Considering the pros and cons of a one-year online master’s program can help you know if it’s the right approach for you or if a two-year program or in-person program better suits your needs.

 Pros of a 1-Year Online Master’s Program: